dovidio/colino/golino/README.md

 Notes
 - The server discovers the SQLite DB path from `~/.config/colino/config.yaml` (Python config: `database.path`; Golino config: `database_path`).
 It falls back to the default platform path.
  - If the database is missing, the daemon will initialize the schema on first run.
  - RSS ingestion is implemented in Go using `gofeed` (parsing) and `go-readability`/`goquery` (content extraction).
-Filters from your YAML config are applied.
- - YouTube ingestion is not yet implemented in Go.
-If you include `youtube` in `--sources`, it will be skipped with a log message; you can keep using the Python CLI for YouTube.
+No server-side filters are applied; ingest everything and filter in your LLM or client.
+ - YouTube entries are treated like RSS items.
+When a feed item links to YouTube, the daemon attempts to fetch the default transcript and stores it as content.
+To improve reliability, you can enable a Webshare proxy in your config:

+   yaml
+   youtube:
+     proxy:
+       enabled: true
+       webshare:
+         username: "YOUR_WS_USER"
+         password: "YOUR_WS_PASS"
  - The `daemon install` subcommand generates and loads a `launchd` agent that runs `golino daemon --once` on a schedule via `StartInterval`.